Weight vs Aero

 Which is faster: A more aerodynamic or a lighter bike?

-We looked at the aero vs. weight question way back in 2006, which is what's presented below.
-Recently we checked the same question with data from modern frames, and while we're too busy engineering the next generation of Cervélos to update this presentation, we can tell you the results are still within 1% of these old numbers.
-Enjoy.
+We examined this eternal question back in 2006, which is what's presented below.
+Recently we checked the same question with data from modern frames, and we can tell you the results are still within 1 per cent of these old numbers.

 To answer the weight vs. aero question, we need to look at two issues:

 1. What are the weight differences between aero and non-aero frames?

 2. Does the aero advantage outweigh the weight advantage in various scenarios?

 The weight difference between Cervélo’s new R5 road bike (with rim brakes) and S5 aero road bike is approximately 245g.